Your Challenge Today:

 - Do your research, consult and commit to being pro-active instead of re-active — face it head on

-- Trust yourself to choose wisely, trust your instincts and trust the universe to support you
+- Trust yourself to choose wisely, trust your instincts and believe the universe to support you